Timeshift channel: New Zealand

 In New Zealand, Sky Movies 2 was formerly a two-hour delayed timeshift channel of Sky Movies 1 between 2007 and 2013.
 MediaWorks launched an hour-delayed timeshift channel of the TV3 feed with Auckland regional advertising on 30 March 2009.
-In 2012, TVNZ replaced TVNZ7 with an hour-delayed timeshift channel of the TVNZ 1 feed with Auckland regional advertising.
+In 2012, TVNZ replaced TVNZ 7 with an hour-delayed timeshift channel of the TVNZ 1 feed with Auckland regional advertising.
 In late August 2013, U was also replaced, with an hour-delayed timeshifted version of TV2.
 Mediaworks launched an hour-delayed timeshifted version of Four on 27 June 2014 and replaced it with an hour-delayed timeshifted version of Bravo on 3 July 2016.
-Sky Television launched an hour-delayed timeshifted version of Prime on 1 February 2017.
+Sky Network Television launched an hour-delayed timeshifted version of Prime on 1 February 2017.

 On 1 July 2019, MediaWorks launched an hour-delayed timeshift version of ThreeLife, replacing The Edge TV which went online only.

 Europe

 Bulgaria

 In Bulgaria, the terrestrial versions of bTV Lady, Ring BG, and Diema Family are shifted by an hour, with the normal versions only available on cable and satellite.